Learn Loops for-In in Java in Simple Language

 What Are Loops in Java?

-Loops in Java are a fundamental feature that allows a specific section of a program to be executed repeatedly as long as a given condition remains true.
+Loops in Java are a fundamental feature that allows a section of a program to be executed repeatedly while a given condition remains true.
 While the core purpose of all loop types is similar, they differ significantly in syntax and usage.

 For Loops in Java